polinenirajanrao/cmc/README.md

 ## Setup
 * create a virtual environment(optional)
+* have npm installed
+* have latest angular cli installed
 * clone the repo

 Open a terminal at the repo root, and run the following: